andrewkeller/seano-cli/docs/seano.rst

 To import old notes into an existing ``seano`` database:

-1. Open ``doc/seano-db/seano-config.yaml`` in your favorite text editor.
-2. In the ``releases`` list, make sure a release is defined with the name of the release you're importing.
+1. If the release for which you are importing does not exist as a tag in Git (or if you are not using Git), you must inform ``seano`` of the existence of the release.
+To do that, open ``doc/seano-db/seano-config.yaml`` in your favorite text editor, and in the ``releases`` list, make sure a release is defined with the name of the release you're importing.
 The list looks something like this:

     .. code-block:: yaml

         releases:
         - name:  1.2.3
-          after: 1.2.2
+          after: 1.2.2  # `after` is only needed if tags are missing
         - name:  1.2.2
           after:
           - 1.2.1   # `after` can optionally be a list
           - 1.2.0
         # ... etc

-3. Run ``seano new -n <N>``, where ``<N>`` is the number of release notes you're adding for this release.
+2. Run ``seano new -n <N>``, where ``<N>`` is the number of release notes you're adding for this release.
 By creating ``N`` new notes all at once and editing them in ascending order of filename, you preserve the original sort order of the release notes, so that when you render old release notes using your new tools, the output has a chance at actually looking remarkably the same as it used to.
-4. For each note you added, explicitly set a value for the ``releases`` key.
+3. For each note you added, explicitly set a value for the ``releases`` key.
 This value is the name of the release from when you defined the release in the ``releases`` list in ``seano-config.yaml``.
 By explicitly setting a release name, you are instructing ``seano`` to not try to automatically deduce the release name from the commit graph.